Michael Olutusen Onafowokan: Early life and education

 Michael Olutusen Onafowokan was born in Ikorodu, Lagos State Nigeria where he attended the Methodist Primary School Ita-Elewa Ikorodu and St. Peters Primary School Faji-Ajele Street Lagos.
 For his secondary education, he attended the Methodist Boys' High School in Lagos.
 He passed the Junior Cambridge Examination in 1932, after which he attended the Public Works Department technical school and obtained a diploma in Civil Engineering in 1938.

-Career

-Michael Olutusen Onafowokan started working after his training at the Public Works Department.
-Below is a succinct trajectory of his career path.